A-Plus All Weather Color Run on June 4 - Cebu Daily News

-A-Plus All Weather will hold a Color Run on June 4 starting at the Terraces of the Ayala Center Cebu.
+THE THIRD edition of the biennial A-Plus All Weather Paints Run gets bigger and exciting as it aims to highlight FH Colors and Coatings Corporation’s 25th anniversary.

-The running event was unveiled yesterday at the Quest Hotel.
-It is held in line with the celebration of A-Plus All Weather Paint’s 25th anniversary.
+This year, the race will be called the A-Plus All Weather Paints a Color Run.
+It will be held on June 4 starting at the Terraces of the Ayala Center Cebu.

-“We adapted the colored powder concept because we want to highlight something new in our event,” said organizer Pepito Lim.
+“We adapted the colored powder concept because we want to make this run unique and at the same time make it filled with fun,” said organizer Pepito Lim, who is also the operations manager for Visayas and Mindanao of A-Plus All Weather Paints.

 The run also serves as a charitable event for the benefit of the Asilo dela Milagrosa orphanage.